Paul Collins (artist): 20th century

-1990s to present

 Collins then answered the call of the Pacific Rim, moving to Omihachiman, Japan in 1994, commissioned by Amway Japan Corporation.
 Through his immersion in Japanese culture, he created paintings that acted as a bridge of insight for the Western eye, offering a view into the customs, rituals, and harmony of the Japanese people.
 The collection was unveiled in 1997 at the Megaro Gajoun Museum in Tokyo, Japan and exhibited at the Kawara Museum in Omihachiman, Japan.

-In 1998 Collins was honored by a request from the International Peace Center to represent the United States of America with a sixty piece retrospective entitled "Visions", to help reinitiate the annual International Arts Festival in Bosnia-Herzegovina.
+In 1998, Collins was honored by a request from the International Peace Center to represent the United States of America with a sixty piece retrospective entitled "Visions", to help reinitiate the annual International Arts Festival in Bosnia-Herzegovina.
 The theme of the event was "Healing" an effort to erase the scars of war.
 Opening night at the Collegium Artisticum drew an emotional group of people that had not seen each other since the war ended.
 During his stay, he served as a goodwill ambassador for the arts community and invited the artists of Banja Luka to rejoin the art program in Sarajevo.